redis/redis-doc/docs/reference/modules/_index.md

 linkTitle: "Modules API"
 weight: 2
 description: >
-    Introduction to writing Redis modules
+    Introduction to writing Redis features
 aliases:
     - /topics/modules-intro
 ---

-The modules documentation is composed of the following pages:
+The Redis features, formerly called modules, documentation is composed of the following pages:

-* Introduction to Redis modules (this file).
-An overview about Redis Modules system and API.
+* Introduction to Redis features (this file).
+An overview about the Redis features system and API.
 It's a good idea to start your reading here.
-* [Implementing native data types](/topics/modules-native-types) covers the implementation of native data types into modules.
+* [Implementing native data types](/topics/modules-native-types) covers the implementation of native data types into feature modules.
 * [Blocking operations](/topics/modules-blocking-ops) shows how to write blocking commands that will not reply immediately, but will block the client, without blocking the Redis server, and will provide a reply whenever will be possible.
-* [Redis modules API reference](/topics/modules-api-ref) is generated from module.c top comments of RedisModule functions.
+* [Redis features API reference](/topics/modules-api-ref) is generated from module.c top comments of RedisModule functions.
 It is a good reference in order to understand how each function works.

-Redis modules make it possible to extend Redis functionality using external modules, rapidly implementing new Redis commands with features similar to what can be done inside the core itself.
+Redis features make it possible to extend Redis functionality using external, loadable modules, rapidly implementing new Redis commands with features similar to what can be done inside the core itself.

-Redis modules are dynamic libraries that can be loaded into Redis at startup, or using the `MODULE LOAD` command.
+Redis feature modules are dynamic libraries that can be loaded into Redis at startup, or using the `MODULE LOAD` command.
 Redis exports a C API, in the form of a single C header file called `redismodule.h`.
 Modules are meant to be written in C, however it will be possible to use C++ or other languages that have C binding functionalities.

-Modules are designed in order to be loaded into different versions of Redis, so a given module does not need to be designed, or recompiled, in order to run with a specific version of Redis.
+Feature modules are designed in order to be loaded into different versions of Redis, so a given module does not need to be designed, or recompiled, in order to run with a specific version of Redis.
 For this reason, the module will register to the Redis core using a specific API version.
 The current API version is "1".

-This document is about an alpha version of Redis modules.
+This document is about an alpha version of Redis feature modules.
 API, functionalities and other details may change in the future.

 ## Loading modules